-During 09-10, DMH provided mental health services at the eighteen Probation Camps operated by the Probation located throughout Department Angeles County.
-The camps are located in Lancaster, Lake Hughes, Saugus, San Fernando, Sylmar, Malibu, Calabasas, and San Dimas.
+During Fiscal Year 10-11, DMH provided mental health services at the eighteen Probation Camps operated by the Probation Department located throughout Los Angeles County.
+The camps are located in Lancaster, Lake Hughes, Saugus, San Fernando, Sylmar, Malibu, Calabasas and San Dimas.
 The Mental Health services at the Probation Camps were expanded as a result of the Mental Health Service Act, Community Services and Support Plan which provided additional staffing to the camp programs.

+In October 2010, mental health staffing in the camps was further expanded.
 As a result, there is access to mental health services at all camps and enhanced mental health services at specific camps, particularly those which house youth on psychotropic medications.
+The Camps have mental health staff onsite 7 days per week and into the evening hours.
 In addition, five (5) Camp Navigators facilitate linkage for youth to community mental health services upon release.
 Three (3) clinic drivers and one community worker coordinate bringing families to multi-agency team meetings and to family therapy sessions.

-Challenger Memorial Youth Center, located in Lancaster (SPA 1), is a multicamp facility including six juvenile probation camps (Smith, McNair, Scobee, Resnik, Onizuka, and Jarvis).
-During 09-10, Camp Onizuka began to house youth have who would previously been transferred to the State Department of Juvenile Justice as part of the Youthful Offender Block Grant.
+Challenger Memorial Youth Center, located in Lancaster (SPA 1), is a multicamp facility including six juvenile probation camps (Smith, McNair, Scobee, Resnik, Onizuka and Jarvis).
+Camp Onizuka houses youth who would have previously been transferred to the State Department of Juvenile Justice as part of the Youthful Offender Block Grant.

-During FY 09-10, the mental health programs in the Probation Camps were organized under a Northern and a Southern Region.
-The Northern Camp Region includes the Challenger Camps, Munz-Mendenhall (Lake Hughes) Scott-Scudder (Girls Camps in Saugus/SPA 2).
-Staff for the Southern Region Camps included a Mental Health Clinical Program Head.
-Senior а Community Mental Health Psychologist, a Supervising Psychiatric Social Worker, 3 Clinical Psychologist II, six Psychiatric Social Workers, a Mental Health Clinician, a Psychiatrist, a Community Worker, a Staff Assistant, Substance Abuse Counselor, 3 Clinic Drivers.
+During FY 10-11, the mental health programs in the Probation Camps were organized under a Northern and a Southern Region.
+The Northern Camp Region includes the Challenger Camps, Munz-Mendenhall (Lake Hughes) and Scott-Scudder (Girls Camps in Saugus/SPA 2).

 The Southern Camp Region includes Camps Miller, Kilpatrick and Gonzales (in the Malibu/Calabasas area/ SPA 5); Camp Holton, Routh, Camp Assessment Unit (in Sylmar/San Fernando/ SPA 2); and Camp Rockey, Afflerbaugh and Paige (in San Dimas/SPA 3).
 The Camp Assessment Unit is housed at Barry J. Nidorf Juvenile Hall.
 Mental Health, Probation and LACOE staff review youth with new camp orders to determine which camp can meet their needs.
 This review includes criminal risk, education and mental health factors.
-Staff for the Northern Region Camps included a Mental Health Program Head, a Senior